BasicWolf/archived-concrete-settings/docs/src/advanced.rst

 :class:`RequiredValidator <concrete_settings.validators.RequiredValidator>`
 would fail validation if the setting's value is ``Undefined``.

-It does not make much a sense to have a default value for a property-setting since the value is computed every time a setting is read.
+It does not make much a sense to have a initial value for a property-setting since the value is computed every time a setting is read.
 To prevent misuse, passing a ``value`` argument raises an :class:`AssertionError`